everycure-org/matrix/docs/src/data_science/evaluation_deep_dive.md

 ## Overview of the suite

-Our drug repurposing models serve two primary purposes:
+Our drug repurposing models have several use cases, including:

-1. Matrix-wide ranking: Prioritising millions of drug-disease pairs across the entire matrix.
-This matrix contains all possible combinations of drugs and diseases from curated lists.
+1. Matrix-wide ranking: Prioritising millions of drug-disease pairs across the entire matrix, containing all possible combinations of drugs and diseases from curated lists.
+This is the primary use case for the MATRIX platform.

 2. Disease-specific ranking: For a given disease, ranking drugs based on their likelihood of being an effective treatment.